U.S. Debt Clock, National Debt, Financial Future

 A second main effect of rising debt is inflation.
 When government spending is financed by printing more money or maintaining artificially low interest rates, the addition of more money in circulation can cause a decrease in the value of the dollar.

 With a weaker dollar, prices rise, and consumers pay more for everyday goods and services.
-It reduces purchasing power gradually, especially for people whose income is not rising proportionally with inflation.

 Inflation, if not checked, can erode savings and decrease the real value of fixed incomes over time, forcing people to rethink long-term financial plans.